AkBKukU/CTLogViewer/goals.md

 ###Charts###

- - Bar graph that shows how many instances of a tempurature were logged
+ - Bar graph that shows how many instances of a temperature were logged
- - Bar graph to show show the average temperatures durring the day
+ - Bar graph to show show the average temperatures during the day
- - Line graph to show the change in temperature durring a set time
+ - Line graph to show the change in temperature during a set time
  - Pie chart to show average load on each core

- ####Error Handling####
+###Error Handling###
 It needs to be able to compensate for these potential cases

  - Corrupt logs
  - Multiple CPUs in different logs
  - Overlapping time spans between logs